-Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision Å Pupils are encouraged to use self-help strategies before asking an adult e.g. ask a friend, use resources on table or walls.
+Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision Pupils are encouraged to use self-help strategies before asking an adult e.g. ask a friend, use resources on table or walls.
+This starts from our EYFS PSED curriculum, teaching and provision.
 Technology is available to aid independence.
-Resources are available in all classrooms to help promote independence, which include overlays, highlighters, dictionaries, equipment pouches in Y5/6 etc. Pupils can access a regular homework club at lunchtime.
-All classes have consistent routines and behaviour expectations which help promote independence. ✓ Teaching assistants in the classrooms help facilitate independence. ✓ Pupils have personalised equipment to help them learn, such as talking Tins, overlays, timers, number lines and grids. ✓ Pupils have access to: visual timetables task cards/boards prompt cards traffic light system time out signals/cards ✓ Teaching assistants working one-to-one with pupils encourage them to be specific about what they need help with, along with asking them what they have done already to find help for themselves, e.g. asked peers, checked books or task cards etc. ✓ Additional support is shared to build resilience in the young person, so that they have self-coping strategies when and if the teaching assistant is absent. ✓ Personalised task boards and timetables are in place to support independence. ✓ Individual plans e.g. behaviour plans, Learning Passports and target and promote self-help and independence.
+Resources are available in all classrooms to help promote independence, which include overlays, highlighters, dictionaries, equipment pouches in Y5/6 etc. All classes have consistent routines and behaviour expectations which help promote independence. ✓ Teaching assistants in the classrooms help facilitate independence. ✓ Pupils have personalised equipment to help them learn, such as talking Tins, overlays, timers, number lines and grids. ✓ Pupils have access to: visual timetables task cards/boards prompt cards traffic light system time out signals/cards Teaching assistants working one-to-one with pupils encourage them to be specific about what they need help with, along with asking them what they have done already to find help for themselves, e.g. asked peers, checked books or task cards etc. Additional support is shared to build resilience in the young person, so that they have self-coping strategies when and if the teaching assistant is absent.
+Personalised task boards and timetables are in place to support independence.
+Individual plans e.g. safety plans, promote and support self-help and independence.